 \section{Conclusion}

-Despite very positive theoretical assumptions, real world data is full of noise, especially considering that we are observing only a limited amount of neurons (just over 500 at best) and it might not be even enough to build a dataset proving the described theory.
-Sure, we observe some cycles of finite lifetimes, we can construct some close to expected homologies either from filtrations of nevre-like complexes or from point cloud data.
+Despite very optimistic theoretical assumptions, real neural activity data is full of noise, especially considering that we are observing only a limited amount of neurons (just over 500 at best) and it might not be even enough to make a dataset proving the described theory.
+Sure, we observe some cycles of finite lifetimes, we can construct some close-to-expected homologies either from filtrations of nerve-like complexes or from point cloud data.
 But we can't build a concrete algorithm that would be universally applicable to any such data and we can't provide a precise algebraic map between two different complexes (like we described in the Dowker complex section).
 We can apply one of our methods or combine them on different datasets and expect the same reproducible results from case to case.
 We showed that in Dowker complex reconstruction in the last section.
 The result is that we can find the same patterns in two differently constructed topological interpretations of the result.
-We can see that two approaches capture the same cycles related to a real arena space loop.
-It's obvious that the most successful reconstructions are related to the loops along the walls and they are captured by both our methods which is shown in Dowker complex case.
-We intentionally kept the noisy results to show that the task is very hard to reproduce automatically and by now it should not be expected to be solved flawlessly with small and noisy dataset.
+We can see that the two approaches capture the same cycles related to a real loop in the arena space.
+It's obvious that the most successful reconstructions are related to the loops along the walls and they are captured by both our methods which is shown in the Dowker complex approach.
+We intentionally kept the noisy results to show that the task is very hard to reproduce automatically and by now it should not be expected to be solved flawlessly on a small and noisy dataset.